 After dirty cops murder two of the U.S. Marshals who are staying with Liz in a safe house, she escapes, then appears twelve years later in Bickford, Arkansas, living a solitary life in a cabin similar to the one in this depiction inside the cover and on the end sheets of the book, designed by Meighan Cavanaugh.

 By now Liz has become Abigail Lowery, and has an entirely different physical appearance.
 She has attended M.I.T. under an assumed name supported by false documents that she expertly created, is a computer whiz, is multi-lingual, an expert shot, and carries a Glock at all times.
 Although well-mannered, Abigail has few social skills, and has given up on ever having what she thinks is a “normal life”.
-She, at first, resists the overtures of the local police chief, Brooks Gleason, but he isn’t discouraged.
+At first, she resists the overtures of the local police chief, Brooks Gleason, but he isn’t discouraged.
 In fact, he is fascinated by her secretive behavior.
 It is through Brooks, his kindness, and his more “normal” family life that Abigail comes to trust, and to believe a normal life is possible, even for her.